Escalator: Components

-Handrail

 The handrail provides a handhold for passengers while they are riding the escalator.
 The handrail is pulled along its own track by a chain that is connected to the main drive gear by a series of pulleys, keeping it at the same speed as the steps.
 Four distinct sections make up the rail: at its center is a "slider", also known as a "glider ply", which is a layer of a cotton or synthetic textile that allows the rail to move smoothly along its track.
 The "tension member" lies on the slider and consists of either steel cable or flat steel tape, providing the handrail with tensile strength and flexibility.
 The inner components, on top of the tension member, are made of chemically treated rubber designed to prevent the layers from separating.
 Finally, the outer layer—the part that passengers see—is the cover, typically a blend of synthetic polymers and rubber.
-Covers are designed to resist degradation from environmental conditions, mechanical wear and tear and vandalism.
+Covers are designed to resist degradation from environmental conditions, mechanical wear and tear, and vandalism.
 In a factory, handrails are constructed by feeding rubber through an extrusion machine to produce layers of the required size and type in order to match specific orders.
 The component layers of fabric, rubber and steel are shaped by workers before being fed into the presses which fuse them together.
 In the mid-twentieth century, some handrail designs consisted of a rubber bellows, with rings of smooth metal cladding called "bracelets" between each coil.
 This gave the handrail a rigid yet flexible feel.
 Additionally, each bellows section was no more than around a metre long, so if part of the handrail was damaged, only the bad segment needed to be replaced.
 These forms of handrail have largely been replaced with fabric-and-rubber railings.

-Balustrade panel

 Being made of either metal, sandwich panel, or glass, the balustrade panel supports the handrails of the escalator.
 It also provides additional protection for the handrail and passengers.
 Some escalators have direction arrows on the ends of the balustrade.
 Escalators' on/off buttons are frequently located at the ends of the balustrade.
 Moving walkways often use balustrades in the same way.

-Skirt Panel

 The bottom of the balustrade is called a skirt panel.
 It is notorious in this art for being a frequent site of injuries and failures, due to the possible entrapment of materials (including body parts) in the machinery.
 Multiple solutions have been suggested for this issue, including coating with a low-friction material, employing bristles, and others.